Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Baedoor_Continent/Rossevette_Islands.md

 - Rossevette
   - Lake Siivain `between Tarsis and Ascaron | shouldn't have more latokaish name?`
   - Eth Pass `where?`
+  - Sekhorot River `the main latoka-voitri river on north-west`

 ### REGIONS
 - Rossevette